ZhenyingZhu/StudyNotes/Cloud_Azure.md

 <https://learn.microsoft.com/en-us/entra/msal/dotnet/getting-started/initializing-client-applications>

-- what is builder pattern?
+- what is builder pattern: The Builder pattern is a creational design pattern that separates the construction of a complex object from its representation.

 Azure Doc is really a mess.
 Try just follow <https://learn.microsoft.com/en-us/entra/msal/dotnet/acquiring-tokens/desktop-mobile/wam>